kks224/kks224/README.md

 Current Jobs:
 -Director of Creative Adminstration
 -Resident Assisant
+Education:
-Education: In Process of obtaining a Bachelors In Computer Science and Engr
+[In Process of obtaining a Bachelors In Computer Science and Engr]
+company: Humanity Wealth Advisors
 ```